 There are a couple of other large ports in Massachusetts, including the Port of New Bedford on Buzzards Bay.
 It services cargo ships, cruise lines, and commercial fishing vessels and has a thriving recreational boating industry.

-Commercial fishing vessels still dominate Gloucester, where fishing has long been the primary industry.
-The port also has services for cruise ships, recreational vessels, diving, and marine supplies and repairs.
+Gloucester’s primary industry has long been fishing, and commercial fishing vessels still dominate the port.
+The port also services cruise ships, recreational vessels, diving, and marine supplies and repairs.

 If you work in the maritime industry anywhere in and around Massachusetts, you know how hazardous the work is.
 This is dangerous work, from the stevedores moving cargo in ports to the seamen operating ships as they come into port.